Your Dog is Not Spiteful: It’s Probably Separation Anxiety

-Recognizing and helping your dog cope with the panic of being left alone: an updated approach.
+Recognizing and helping your dog cope with the panic of being left alone.

 At first blush the behavior looks vindictive.
 A four-year-old terrier/shih tzu mix named Tootsie is perfectly housetrained as long as her family is home.
 But she relieves herself all over the place when they’re not there, leading perhaps to the perfectly reasonable assumption that she is paying them back for leaving her.
 But wait.
 Tootsie’s stubborn-seeming behavior gets worse.

 The family’s being “not there” also includes their going to sleep, so they put her in her crate at bedtime to keep her from messing the house in the wee hours, but she just keeps barking all night and bucks to the point of actually being able to move the crate along the floor.
 Thus, on top of running around the house with disinfectant all the time, the people in the household are losing lots of sleep.
 Their other pet is “a great dog” who “never messes.”
 Tootsie’s a bad dog, right?

 Nope.
 Tootsie’s a panicked dog, says Stephanie Borns-Weil, DVM, who works out of the world-renowned Animal Behavior Clinic at Tufts.
 “A dog is not being spiteful or vindictive when eliminating in the house in her owner’s absence,” Dr. Borns-Weil says.
 “People think they can tell.
 They say it’s clear the dog feels guilty when they come home and see the mess.
 But what they’re seeing is not remorse but fear.
 The dog has learned to be anxious about the owner’s arrival because she knows the owner doesn’t like what has been left to be cleaned up.”